We care about our dogs and their puppies!

 After reading anything I could find it seems to always end up with finding researchers are still working on a test to tell if any given dog will develop amyloidosis, a potentially fatal disease.
 Cute isn't as important as health when your fur baby is literally sick as a dog, and going to die prematurely.

 ALL pure-bred Shar Pei carry 5, or more copies of the gene which is linked to the disease.
+There is now a test to tell how many copies they have, but still it only reduces the chance a small bit if the number is very low, 5 or under.

 The cuter they are with thicker skin and massive wrinkles it is more likely they have more copies of the gene then the dogs who "don't look like a shar pei".